 Architecturally the fort is irregular in appearance and square in outline with four bastions linked by curtain walls.
 The bastions are of different shape and size.
 The western bastion was strategically positioned to give a disproportionately large size and extra solidity sporting nine mounted.
 The other three bastions were smaller and designed to carry up to five guns.

-The abolition of the slave trade in the Gold Coast diminished the importance of the fort, as a result it became too expensive, so the British abandoned it in 1819 after which, the Dutch took ownership over the fort in 1868.
-The fort was bombed in 1873, during a British attack on Beyin on account of its coalition with the Asante Kingdom.
+The abolition of the slave trade in the Gold Coast diminished the economic importance of the fort.
+As a result it became expensive to maintain and the British abandoned it in 1819.
+Its ownership was transferred to the Dutch in 1868 as part of the 1867 exchange of forts agreement between the British and the Dutch.
+The Dutch renamed it in honour of their monarch Willem III and held it until 1872, when it reverted to the British.
+The fort was later bombarded by a British gunboat in 1873, during a British attack on Beyin on account of its coalition with the Asante Kingdom.

 The fort fell in ruins but was rehabilitated in the 1960s by the Ghana Museums and Monuments Board and used as a Rest House.
 Now it is used as historical and ethnological museum dedicated to the Nzema’s.
 In 2010, creating a museum worth visiting, another restoration was made by COSPE an Italian and on the 30th October 2010 it was inaugurated as Fort Apollonia museum of Nzema Culture and History.